ericksavassa/insurance-api/documentation/DesignDecisions.md

 ### Assumption/Decision Made:
 <br/>

-* Fixed the rule to add insurence cost on product with sale value less than 500 and changed the IF to avoid check *toInsure.ProductTypeHasInsurance* all the time
+* Fixed the rule to add insurance cost on product with sale value less than 500 and changed the IF to avoid check *toInsure.ProductTypeHasInsurance* all the time

 ![Task1.1](Task1_1.png "Task1.1")